asbelz/coeff-var/README.md

 Stats are adjusted for small sample size.
 Paper ref: Belz, Popovic & Mille (2022) Quantified Reproducibility Assessment of NLP Results, ACL'22.

-In this self-contained version, the set of measurements on which CV is computed is added manually to the code by assigning it to the variable set_of_set_of_measurements (see examples in code below).
+In this self-contained version, the set of measurements on which CV is computed is assigned to the variable set_of_set_of_measurements
+(see examples in code below).

 The reproducibility stats reported in the output are:
 * the unbiased coefficient of variation